danahagist/100_Days_Of_ML_Code/activity.md

 ### Day 43: September 13th, 2018

 **Today's Progress**:
-Today I'm sticking with the same strategy as I did yesterday, although didn't have quite as much time to study.
-I did get approximately two hours in.
+Again, I stuck with the same strategy as I did yesterday, and got about four hours of studying in.
 I worked on the Udacity "Intro to Statistics" course and Udacity's "SQL for Data Analysis" course.
 Below are the links to each and some bullets on what I was able to cover:

 Udacity Intro to Statistics: https://classroom.udacity.com/courses/st101
 - Conditional Probability, continued